-Renowed neuroscientist Dr. David Perlmutter states that, “The focal point of many of our most debilitating ailments, particularly those that involve brain health, is inflammation.
+Renowned neuroscientist Dr. David Perlmutter states that “The focal point of many of our most debilitating ailments, particularly those that involve brain health, is inflammation.
 You need to be proactive about maintaining a diet that is anti-inflammatory: keep your blood sugar in check and enjoy those healthy fats (like avocados and olive oil).”

 “The fundamental mechanism that underlies neurodegenerative conditions, including Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, and other issues (think diabetes, coronary artery disease, and even cancer), is the process of inflammation.”

 A landmark study published by the National Institute of Health, Cannabinoids as novel anti-inflammatory drugs, found the following:

 “Several studies showed that cannabinoids…suppress inflammatory responses…as they downregulate cytokine and chemokine production and, in some models, upregulate T-regulatory cells (Tregs) as a mechanism.”

 “Manipulation of endocannabinoids and/or use of exogenous cannabinoids in vivo can constitute a potent treatment modality against inflammatory disorders.”